 And from the perspective of breaking new ground in person-centred care in the most difficult of Health Care environments, Owen, with Sue and their colleagues in Compatibility Communication Systems (CCS), provided tools and training for Renal Unit staff to engage patients with the use of CCSMS visual tools.
 The Renal Unit staff were surprised and very positive about their increased capacity to achieve high level engagement and development of previously elusive, shared understanding with patients about their experience of living with renal failure.
 The evaluation of this research initiative has been published in The Journal of Communication in Health Care and is an indication of the value of CCSMS tools in the emerging field of partnership approaches to better managing chronic and complex conditions.
 More information about this interesting project is available through contacting email@example.com.

 Owen has also gained considerable experience in the development of start-up businesses in health care.
 He managed the first community based sports medicine clinic in Australia.
 The multidisciplinary team included Medical Specialists and GPs, Physiotherapists and Exercise Physiologists.
-The Illawarra Sports Medicine Clinic continues to flourish in Wollongong more than 35 years later.
+The Illawarra Sports Medicine Clinic closed its doors in Wollongong in 2018 after 40 years serving the community of the Ilawarra in NSW.

 Owen was also involved in the establishment of the Exercise Science and Rehabilitation Clinic at the University of Wollongong.
 This Clinic provided services to the local community as well as an opportunity for final year students to gain supervised experiences while working with individuals with a range of injuries, and conditions.